-How Florida Homeowners are Selling Their Houses for Cash Faster Than the Rest of the Country
+How Florida Homeowners are Selling Their Houses Faster Than the Rest of the Country

-In today’s uncertain real estate market, an increasing number of buyers are purchasing homes with cash.
-The National Association of Realtors estimates that about 30 percent of U.S. home purchases are now done through cash transactions.
+In today’s uncertain real estate market, an increasing number of buyers are purchasing homes.
+The National Association of Realtors estimates that about 30 percent of U.S. home purchases are now done through transactions.
 This represents a significant increase since 2008, when the estimate sat at only 15 percent.

 Homeowners in Florida are selling their homes for cash quickly and in large numbers.
 Some of these buyers are individuals from other countries who have never before qualified for a U.S. mortgage.
 Others are investors hoping to turn a profit on properties in currently-depressed markets.
 Florida, with its significant number of foreclosures in recent years, has been such a market.